SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 Use this dashboard to:

 - Identify all slow queries
-- Quickly determine which queries have been identified as slow or excessive slow queries
+- Quickly determine which queries have been identified as slow or excessive slow queries.
-- Monitor users and hosts running slow queries
+- Monitor users and hosts running slow queries.
-- Determine which SQL commands are slower than others
+- Determine which SQL commands are slower than others.
-- Examine slow query trends to determine if there are periodic performance bottlenecks in your database clusters
+- Examine slow query trends to determine if there are periodic performance bottlenecks in your database clusters.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MySql-OpenTelemetry/MySQL-Slow-Queries.png' alt="Slow Queries" />